marek-mikula/marek-mikula/README.md

 What I like about programming is that I get to create something complex and interesting that is able to solve human problems and maximize performance in companies.
 I love programming and I don't see it as work at all.
 Maybe that's why I enjoy it so much.

 Programming for me is *not* about writing code.
 It's about solving problems - human problems.
 Programming language is just the tool.
 I don't view good programmer as some who can write perfect code.
-Good programmer for me represents someone who is mainly a *team player*, *excelent communicator* and has overlap to *business*.
+Good programmer for me represents someone who is mainly a *team player*, *excellent communicator* and has overlap to *business*.

 ## 🧙 About me